James Dean: Cinema and television

 In 1960, Dean received a star on the Hollywood Walk of Fame.
-In 1999, the American Film Institute ranked him the 18th best male movie star of Golden Age Hollywood in the AFI's 100 Years...100 Stars list.
+In 1999, the American Film Institute ranked him the 18th-greatest male legend of Golden Age Hollywood in its AFI's 100 Years...100 Stars list.
 All three of Dean's films have been preserved in the United States National Film Registry by the Library of Congress.
-American teenagers of the mid-1950s, when Dean's major films were first released, identified with Dean and the roles he played, especially that of Jim Stark in Rebel Without a Cause.
-The film depicts the dilemma of a typical teenager of the time, who feels that no one, not even his peers, can understand him.
-Humphrey Bogart commented after Dean's death about his public image and legacy: "Dean died at just the right time.
+American teenagers of the mid-1950s, when Dean's major films were first released, strongly identified with him and the characters he portrayed, especially Jim Stark in Rebel Without a Cause.
+The film depicts the dilemma of a teenager who feels misunderstood by both adults and peers.
+After Dean's death, Humphrey Bogart remarked on his emerging legend: "Dean died at just the right time.
 He left behind a legend.
 If he had lived, he'd never have been able to live up to his publicity."